Ultimate Guide to Guitar Scale Length

 Scale length is only one half of the picture.
 The other half is string gauge.
 String gauge also affects tension and you can change your string gauge to increase or decrease the tension as you need.

 For example, let’s say you bought a 26.5″ scale guitar and you don’t like the increase in tension.
-You’re struggling to play bends like you did on your Gibson.
+You’re struggling to play bends as you did on your Gibson.
 The solution is to move to a lighter string gauge.
 Each time you move to a lighter string gauge, the tension will decrease.
 With a light enough gauge, you can end up with exactly the same tension on your 26.5″ scale guitar as you did on your 24.75″ scale guitar.

 This is also important to remember if you plan on tuning down.
 If your guitar is in standard tuning and you tune down to something like Drop C, you will notice the strings become quite slack.
 If you want to bring the tension back up to what it was like before, you can either buy a guitar with a longer scale length, or you can buy heavier gauge strings.